OpenConceptLab/ocldev/README.md

 ```

 Three main classes (and several supporting classes) are implemented currently:
-* OclFlexImporter - Used to import a list of JSON resources into OCL
+* OclFlexImporter & OclBulkImporter - Used to import JSON resources into OCL
-* OclImportResults - Optionally returned by the OclFlexImporter to process the results of the import
+* OclImportResults - Used to process the results of an import
-* OclExport - Used to fetch an export from OCL
+* OclExport & OclExportFactory - Used to fetch exports from OCL
+* OclCsvToJsonConverter - Used to convert CSV files to OCL-formatted JSON